 If you use self-assessments, we will record some of your answers to questions.
 We only do this where your answers suggest you would benefit from additional free support and you have agreed that we can contact you.

-NHS Health Scotland may share the information we collect with:
+Public Health Scotland may share the information we collect with

-The information we collect about you and your organisation is stored on an electronic database on a secure server hosted and maintained by a UK/EU third party.
+The information we collect about you and your organisation is stored on an electronic database on a secure server hosted and maintained by a UK third party.

 If you create a website account, your account username (your email address) and password is stored on the website Content Management System (CMS).